Mille (singer)

 Mille Liendgaard (born 7 October 2006) is a Danish singer and songwriter.
-She has released two extended play albums, with two songs achieving platinum certification.
+She has released one studio album and two extended plays, with two songs achieving platinum certification.
 In October 2025, she received the Talent award from DR P3 at their annual awards show, P3 Guld, as the top solo artist.

 Early life

-Mille was born in Århus, Denmark, and grew up in the suburb of Risskov.
-In 2018, at the age of 11, she won MGP Junior with her song "Til Næste År."
+Mille was born in Aarhus, Denmark, and grew up in the suburb of Risskov.
+In 2018, at the age of 11, she won MGP Junior with her song "Til næste år".
 She had submitted entries to the competition for four consecutive years before achieving victory.
 Following her win, Mille continued collaborating with a producer from the show and later moved to Copenhagen while in discussions with Warner Music Denmark.

 Career

-Liendgaard made her debut as Mille when she released the EP dagdrømmer on 2 February 2024.
-The title track from the album reached platinum certification from IFPI Danmark.
-Mille performed her first live concert in June 2024 at Byhaven in Copenhagen.
+Liendgaard made her debut as Mille when she released the EP Dagdrømmer on 2 February 2024.
+The title track from the album was certified platinum by IFPI Danmark.
+Mille performed her first live concert in June 2024 at the Pumpehuset's Byhaven in Copenhagen.

 Mille's second EP was released on 21 February 2025.
-The album, entitled vågner, received positive reviews from music critics, including four stars from GAFFA who called it an "easy-to-digest pop album".
-In March 2025, sheannounced a nationwide tour following the release of the EP, with the opening date of the tour announced for September in Grenaa.
+The album, entitled Vågner, received positive reviews from music critics, including four stars from Gaffa who called it an "easy-to-digest pop album".
+In March 2025, she announced a nationwide tour following the release of the EP, with the opening date of the tour announced for September in Grenaa.

 In August, Mille featured in a song from Tobias Rahim, "Ingen Yin uden Yang", and was announced as an opener for Rahim's international tour.
-The song appeared on Rahim's studio album Vulkanø, released on 19 September and reached number two on the Hitlisten charts.
+The song appeared on Rahim's studio album Vulkanø, released on 19 September and reached number three on the Hitlisten chart.
 In September 2025, Mille was announced as a finalist for the Talent award at P3's Guld awards show to take place in October.
-Though her song "kendt mig en uge" did not win the Listener Hit award, she did win the Talent.
+Though her song "Kendt mig en uge" did not win the Listener Hit award, she did win the Talent.

+Debut album

+To begin 2026, Mille announced her debut album (Over)lever on 8 January, with the release date of 23 January.
+The following day, she released her second single of 2026, titled "Drømmefanger" which featured URO.
+This followed her release of "Bag blæk og papir" on 2 January, both songs having been revealed as part of her studio debut.
+The album debuted at number one on the Hitlisten charts on 6 February.
+On 26 March, the album received gold certification.

+Mille released the first half of her third EP, Værd at elske, on 10 July 2026.
+The second half was released on 7 August.
+A new song, "Du må ik gå" preceded the release on 30 June.